weaviate/weaviate-io/developers/weaviate/tutorials/spark-connector.md

 spark.sparkContext.setLogLevel("WARN")
 ```

-You should now have a Spark Session created and will be able to view it using the [Spark UI](http://localhost:4040).
+You should now have a Spark Session created and will be able to view it using the **Spark UI** at `http://localhost:4040`.

 You can also verify the local Spark Session is running by executing: